vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to Mehak Indian Cuisine to pick up an online order.
 I was in the restaurant at around 6 PM.
 I wore a KN-95 mask while in the restaurant and for most of the trip.

+## Friday April 23

+In the morning, I went to Walgreens to buy toiletries.
+I enteered the store around 9:33 AM and finished checkout at 9:36 AM.
+I wore a KN95 mask while in the store and on the way back.